ontio/documentation/get_started_en.md

 #### Distributed data transaction

-The idea of centralized data exchanges face many challanges such as data cache, privacy data usage without user authorization, and data copyright protection.
-To cope with these challanges Ontology proposes ONT DATA, a distributed data management protocol.
+The idea of centralized data exchanges face many challenges such as data cache, privacy data usage without user authorization, and data copyright protection.
+To cope with these challenges Ontology proposes ONT DATA, a distributed data management protocol.
 Based on ONT DATA, Ontology has launched a decentralized data transaction framework DDXF.
 For more details, please refer to [Distributed Data Exchange Framework](https://ontio.github.io/documentation/DDXF_en.html).

 ## How to interact with Ontology